-The Fraser Coast is the perfect location for BCF’ers to kick back and relax, with its subtropical climate making this part of the region a great choice all year round.
-Whether you love a good camping adventure, need a 4-wheel driving fix, or prefer wetting a line, the Fraser Coast has something for everyone!
+The K’gari (Fraser) Coast is the perfect location for BCF’ers to kick back and relax, with its subtropical climate making this part of the region a great choice all year round.
+Whether you love a good camping adventure, need a 4-wheel driving fix, or prefer wetting a line, the K’gari Coast has something for everyone!

 Noosa Northshore/Cooloola Coast